jube-home/www.jube.io/_pages/agreements/jtos-version-1-3.md

 **2. Fees and Payment**
 2.1 Fees for the Services will be as set out in the applicable agreement, quotation, or statement of work.
 2.2 All fees are exclusive of taxes, which shall be payable by the Client in addition.
-2.3 Fees shall be invoiced and payable quarterly in advance (covering a three-month period).
+2.3 Fees shall be invoiced and payable monthly in advance (covering a one-month period), or as otherwise agreed in the statement of work.
 2.4 Payment is due within thirty (30) days of the date of the Provider’s invoice.
 2.5 If any payment is not made when due, the Provider reserves the right to charge statutory interest at the rate applicable under the Late Payment of Commercial Debts (Interest) Act 1998, accruing daily until payment is received in full.
 2.6 To the extent that on-site visits to the Client’s premises (or any other location) are required, the Provider shall be entitled to charge for reasonable travel and subsistence expenses.
 Such expenses will be billed in accordance with the HMRC international scale rate directory (as updated from time to time – see https://www.gov.uk/guidance/expenses-rates-for-employees-travelling-outside-the-uk) and must be agreed with the Client in advance.